hundredrabbits/thebook/north_pacific_logbook.md

     Distance to Victoria: 6,132 km (3311 nm)

 ##### 0400
-Seas are calmer, we broke our heave to and started sailing again.
+Seas are calmer, we broke our heave-to and started sailing again.
 The winds are light, we're pointing southeast because that is all that this wind permits us to do at the moment.
 We shake out the 3rd reef, make coffee and have peanut butter toast.

 We recovered rather quickly from yesterday's event.
-One of the best things to overcome fear, and stress, is routine and goal-oriented tasks.
+One of the best things to overcome fear and stress is routine and goal-oriented tasks.
 Every day we eat, sleep, take note of our position, and check the weather.
 Every day we do these things, and focus on the day's problems.
 Yesterday is gone, today is today, and we don't have time to sit with our fears.

 The sun came and stayed with us for an hour, not long enough to dry anything, but we're happy it came at all.
 The sun does wonders for our mood.

 ##### 1200
 We tacked back to the northeast to dodge some weather.
 It is raining again now, we drive from the cabin using a set of long ropes, since we no longer have a dodger to hide under.

+# Self-steering

+This is one of the reasons we converted the boat from wheel to tiller.
+We tied two ropes to the tiller, that lead over to blocks attack to the toerail, and that we lead up into companionwaydoor.
+We glance at the compass now and again, to see if we're still on track, and make adjustments by pulling on either rope.
+We do this when the wind isn't strong enough for Pino to self-steer, or when we are motoring.

+We are big fans of the shock-cord sailing, which consists of using a set of ropes, sails, shock cords and blocks to self-steer a boat, without the need for a windvane.

+The easiet point of sail is when beating into the wind.
+We lash the tiller in place using ropes, then trim the sails and the boat will stay on a relatively straight course.
+We make small adjustments when necessary.
+To allow for more variation, we like to tie a line to the tiller (we have some two cam cleats to quickly jam the line), than to a bike tube on the toe rail.
+We used a bike tube because it's what we had, and we found it more stretchy than shock cord.
+We adjust the tension by releasing the line from the cam cleat, or tightening it.
+Wrapping a line about the tiller is also fine, but make more turns if the wind is strong.
+We add extra turns even with a cam cleat, as a precaution.

+"This system works because the tiller, held slightly to windward, is trying to steer the boat down.
+Every time the boat sails down, the mainsail catches the wind and tries to pull the boat back up again.
+When the boat heads up the mainsail will luff and will stop pulling the boat upwards and the tiller will steer the boat down again."
+(A. Evans)

+There are different methods of self-steering when running, or reaching.
+The 'storm-jib system' is used when close hauled to a broad reach, and is also a dependable, long-term solution for self-steering without a windvane.
+If set correctly, it's possible to leave it as is, for hours and days in any condition.

+On the passage from Tonga to New Zealand, we ran into our friend Josh with his boat Maistral.
+It is rare to come across other boats at sea, and it is even more rare that the boat that you do run into belongs to a friend.
+We met Josh while in Mexico, his plans were similar to ours, but he was solo-sailing.
+His outboard motor died early on, and he continued his trip anyway, learning self-steering techniques as he did.
+When we met him on the ocean, we could see that he had 3 sails up.
+His was a sloop, like ours, but we could see him flying a storm-jib just behind the headsail.
+We did not understand what we were looking at, but the image never left my mind.
+Then, we found a book by Andrew Evans, talking about the 'storm-jib system'.

+The storm jib system only requires a few feet of surgical tubing (or bike tubing), a storm jib (or stay sail) and two snatch blocks.
+We will not outline these techniques in too much detail, as Andrew E. does it much better in his short (and free!) booklet.

+Learning to sail without complex system is essential, not just for singlehanders, but also for couples.
+If someone is injured, and that gear is broken, being able to keep a boat moving

+* * *

+##### 1400
 We make *pate chinois* (see recipes) for lunch.

-##### 1400
-We napped hard, then beat to weather with a good easterly heading.
-We are now 1,974 (1066 nm) from Japan, we're nearing the 165°E mark that indicates our turn northward.
+Then, we napped hard, then beat to weather with a good easterly heading.
+We are now 1,974 km (1066 nm) from Japan, we're nearing the 165°E mark that indicates our turn northward.
 When you sail east to Alaska or to the Pacific Northwest, you've got to go east until you hit that mark, otherwise you run the risk of staying in the path of typhoons.

 We keep getting strong winds.
 Every 2 days a big system runs us over.
 Considering what happened yesterday, we decided that we would heave to as often as we needed to.
 This trip is a long one, and we need to keep our energy up.